-You must operate the blower for a minimum of four minutes before each time the engine is started.
+You must operate the blower for a minimum of four minutes before each time the engine is started and allow it to operate continuously while fueling.

 WARNING Fire/Explosion Hazard: If equipped with a bilge blower switch, always operate the bilge blower for a minimum of 4 minutes prior to starting the engine.
 Gasoline vapors can explode, resulting in injury or death.